BigPolarBear1/factorization/README.md

 126249^2-13431013\*4\*9 = 15455293533 (3 x 3 x 3 x 3 x 3 x 3 x 43 x 79 x 79 x 79) </br>
 294581^2-13431013\*4\*49 = 84145487013 3 x 3 x 3 x 3 x 7 x 7 x 43 x 79 x 79 x 79 </br>

 These smooths are bogus.
 They are permutations of the same smooth just multiplying the linear coefficient by 3 or 7 and the quadratic coefficient by its squares.
 I do wonder... can we create such permutations with a single odd extra factor?
 That's something I need to experiment with.
 Because that would be an extremely powerful tool.
+Let me go for a run.
+Then I will spent the rest of the evening trying to generate permutations of smooth that get just one extra odd factor.
+Maybe I can pull it off.
+Because then I can generate smooths exactly with the factors I want to have...... hmm.
+Maybe.. worth a shot.
+I'm going to get killed by the CIA while out on my run, rip.